xi/deco.gs/README.md

 Just set the appropriate values for `$cols` and `$margin` and SASS will do all the math.
 In addition you get mixins to use in your existing classes.

+decogrid.scss is designed as a drop-in replacement for decogrid.
+However you can set a `$prefix` for the generated CSS classes (e.g. `'deco-'`) to avoid naming collisions.

 [1]: http://www.alistapart.com/articles/fauxabsolutepositioning/
 [2]: http://sass-lang.com